catalyst-cloud/catalystcloud-docs/source/tutorials/region-failover-using-the-fastly-cdn.rst

 Now that you understand what you are trying to achieve here, your first task is to set up your website in both regions.
-You are going to configure a simple Nginx webserver to serve the default Nginx webpage.
-As this tutorial is not focused on how to set up webservers, you will configure the required stacks using the Heat cloud orchestration system.
+You are going to configure a simple Nginx webserver to serve the default Nginx web page.
+As this tutorial is not focused on how to set up web servers, you will configure the required stacks using the Heat cloud orchestration system.

 It is beyond the scope of this tutorial to explain the syntax of writing Heat